robbert-harms/MDT/docs/_getting_started/analysis.rst

 The b1k_b2k has a shell of b=1000s/mm^2 and of b=2000s/mm^2 and is very well suited for e.g. Tensor, Ball&Stick and NODDI.
 The b1k shell is the standard Jones 30 direction table, including 6 b0 measurements at the start.
 The b2k shell is a 60 whole-sphere direction set create with an electrostatic repulsion algorithm and has another 7 b0 measurements, 2 at the start of the shell and then one every 12 directions.
-The other dataset has a range of 8 shells between b=750s/mm^2 and b=6000s/mm^2 (in steps of 750s/mm^2) with an increasing number of durections per shell (see `De Santis et al., MRM, 2013 <http://dx.doi.org/10.1002/mrm.24717>`) and is well suited for CHARMED analysis and other models that require high b-values (but no diffusion time variations).
+The b6k dataset has 6 b0's at the start and a range of 8 shells between b=750s/mm^2 and b=6000s/mm^2 (in steps of 750s/mm^2) with an increasing number of durections per shell (see `De Santis et al., MRM, 2013 <http://dx.doi.org/10.1002/mrm.24717>`_) and is well suited for CHARMED analysis and other models that require high b-values (but no diffusion time variations).
-Both datasets were acquired in the same session on a Siemens Prisma system, on the VE11C software line, with the standard product diffusion sequence at 2mm isotropic with GRAPPA in-plane acceleration factor 2 and 6/8 partial fourier.
+Both datasets were acquired in the same session on a Siemens Prisma system, on the VE11C software line, with the standard product diffusion sequence at 2mm isotropic with GRAPPA in-plane acceleration factor 2 and 6/8 partial fourier (no multiband/simultaneous multi-slice).
 Two slices of both these datasets are directly available after MDT installation, for obtaining these follow the guide.
 The complete example datasets can be downloaded from: TODO provide download location